tinyantstudio/SimpleUnityVideoPlayer/README.md

 we have multi-ways to make texture updating

 ## "CPU" normal way pass raw frame buffer data to unity3d (RGB, YUV...)
-decode video frame and pass buffer to unity3d, each frame we need to convert IntPtr to bytes[] unity3d side will create texture2d with bytes or just update texture2d with converted buffer bytes
+native side decode video data and pass frame buffer to unity3d, each frame we need to convert given IntPtr to bytes[] unity3d side will create texture2d with bytes or just update texture2d with buffer bytes

 we has multi ways to make texture2d updating with input bytes

-- 1 way---->. every frame to create new texture2d with input buffer by LoadRawTextureData
+- 1 way---->. every frame to create new texture2d with input buffer by LoadRawTextureData, and destory pre-created texture2d
-- 2 way---->. just create texture2d once,everty frame we using SetPixelData to update texture2d's data
+- 2 way---->. create texture2d once,everty frame we using SetPixelData to update texture2d's data

-after update texture raw data with income bytes we need to use Texture2D.Apply() upload texture to GPU
+after update texture raw data with raw bytes, we need call Texture2D.Apply() upload texture to GPU finish texture-updating

 Pros:
 1. freely to use different native output buffers (nv12, yuv420,rgb...)